USACE/cwms-data-api/docs/source/decisions/0004-versioning.rst

 Summary
 =======

-Maintaining backwards compatibilty while improving future difficulty has proven sufficiently difficulty that change is required.
+Maintaining backwards compatibility while improving future difficulty has proven sufficiently difficulty that change is required.

 The API as a whole will retain the calendar based versioning for formal releases.